skuethe/MMM-Spotify/README.md

 - Device Limitation : Now you can allow or limit devices to display its playing on MM.
 - Some CSS structure is changed.
 - Now this module can emit `SPOTIFY_*` notifications for other module.

-## Credit

-- Biggest thanks to @eouia for all his work and inspiration
-- Special thanks to @ejay-ibm so much for taking the time to cowork to make this module.
-- Thanks to @KamisamaPT for helping design